ExpressVPN Review (2022): Expensive, But High-Quality

-We tested ExpressVPN from the US.
+We tested ExpressVPN from the Netherlands.
 Depending on your connection and location, you might get different results.
-Therefore, this table only gives an indication of potential performance.
+Therefore, the table below only gives an indication of potential performance.

 Here are the results of our ExpressVPN speed test:

-As you can see, our speeds did drop to an extent (even on local servers).
-However, the remaining speeds were still more than fast enough to enjoy the internet without much delay — we could do anything from streaming to playing Diablo 2 online.
-However, if your connection speed is quite low, some servers of ExpressVPN might drive it into the ground.
+As you can see, our speeds did drop a little bit (even on local servers).
+However, the remaining speeds were incredibly stable and impressive and allowed us to enjoy the internet without much delay — we could do anything from streaming to playing Diablo 2 online.

 During our tests, we didn’t experience any disconnects, crippling lag, or any other anomalies.
 Everything felt smooth in spite of relatively high pings.
 We were able to connect to any server in mere seconds.